Peeeeteer/tabbie/README.md

 ## 🛠️ What Is Tabbie?

 Tabbie is your little local desk assistant — a cute robot that watches, listens, speaks, and helps.
 Basicly your own little twitch streamer in the corner doing faces

+🧑‍💻 What Can Tabbie Do?
-Tabbie connects to a your own self-hosted version — where you can:
+Tabbie is a Dev Kit, connects to your own local server and can:
-- Talk to you using voice + face expressions 🎙️
+- 🗣️ Talk to you with voice + facial expressions
-- Help you with your day:
-  - Syncs your to-do list (see, check off, or add items via voice or text)
+- ✅ Manage your to-do list (view, add, check off tasks)
-  - Pomodoro timer with voice commands
+- ⏲️ Run Pomodoro timers
-        "Start pomodoro for: [Task Name]"
-        "What are my todos for [Tag/Category]?"
-  - Create Reminders.
+  > “Start pomodoro for *[Task]*”
+- 🔔 Set reminders
-         Drink water every 30 minutes
+  > “Drink water every 30 mins”
-         Walk Dog (and yourself) once an hour
+  > “Walk the dog every hour”
-  - Website analytics to review how you spent your time
+- 📊 Show how you spend your time online

-It’s like if your little small robot assistant
+It's like if your little small self-made robot assistant

 ## 📂 Project Structure Overview